 the scary thing about at-home colors is that they don’t translate well to the salon. you can say “i got revlon’s fall brunette.” they’ll be like, “don’t plan on me matching it perfectly.” (and they’ll most likely charge you more for the inconvenience) even worse, if they don’t know the exact color you used, you’ll get a line of demarkation (aka big stupid line across your head that shows where old color was and new color begins)

-try l’oreal professional colorist shampoo and conditioner. they are color depositing and sound like just what you needposted about 5 years ago
+try l’oreal professional colorist shampoo and conditioner. they are color depositing and sound like just what you needposted over 5 years ago

 go to a salon! it’s more expensive, but so worth it.